Master's Programme in Evolutionary Biology – MEME

 The Erasmus Mundus Master's Programme in Evolutionary Biology (MEME) is a two-year research-oriented programme aimed at talented and motivated students who are interested in understanding evolution in all its facets.
 The focus is on the modern evolutionary theory where the interactions between organisms and their environment - biotic and abiotic - are studied.
 The evolutionary patterns and processes we see today are addressed to understand the origin and evolution of life.

 The subject is of interest to many other fields.
 To understand most biological processes, it has become increasingly clear that we need to place them in an evolutionary context.
-Therefore, evolutionary thinking has come into focus also for subjects such as ecology, developmental biology, biogeography, phylogenetics and, more recently, epidemiology, immunology, genomics, bioinformatics, and systems biology.
-In addition, evolutionary thinking is gaining a strong foothold in non-biological disciplines such as economics, informatics, robotics, medicine, sociology, anthropology, linguistics, psychology and even philosophy.
+Therefore, evolutionary thinking has come into focus also for subjects such as ecology, developmental biology, biogeography, phylogenetics.
+More recently also subejcts such as epidemiology, immunology, genomics, bioinformatics, and systems biology.
+In addition, evolutionary thinking is gaining a strong foothold in non-biological disciplines such as economics, informatics, robotics and medicine for example.

 - come close to and work with advanced-level research.